codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* This does not create any combined observable, and the observer won't need to remove itself from anything other than the 3 observed variables.
+    This does not create any combined observable, and the observer won't need to remove itself from anything other than the 3 observed objects.
 Of course, memory management is no concern if the observer calls `stopAllObserving()` at some point.

 * You won't need to distinguish different combining functions.